-The International Institute of Welding (IIW) has developed the International Welder (IW) programme to address the need for highly skilled welders and to achieve global harmonisation in the training, examination and qualiﬁcation testing of welders.
+The International Institute of Welding (IIW) has adopted the International Welder (IW) programme to address the need for highly skilled welders and to achieve global harmonisation in the training, examination and qualiﬁcation testing of welders.

-The programme is presented at three levels – ﬁllet, plate and pipe welder.
-Trainees are required to start with ﬁllet welding and have to pass a practical competency test before progressing to the next level.
+The programme is presented at three levels – ﬁllet, plate, and pipe welder.
+Trainees are required to start with ﬁllet welding and must pass a practical competency test before progressing to the next level.
 Training periods for practical welding vary from person to person.

 Experienced welders are not required to undertake unnecessary practical training and may enter the IW programme at any level subject to completing the relevant level practical qualiﬁcation test including those required for lower levels.
 A welder fully competent in ﬁllet, plate and pipe welding would undertake the practical test for all three levels and would then undertake only the relevant theory components.